luphord/awesome-stars/README.md

 ## JavaScript

+- [app](https://github.com/statsim/app) - StatSim.
+Bayesian inference and statistical simulations in the browser
+- [webppl](https://github.com/probmods/webppl) - Probabilistic programming for the web
+- [loopy](https://github.com/ncase/loopy) - A tool for thinking in systems
 - [webaudiofont](https://github.com/surikov/webaudiofont) - Use full GM set of musical instruments to play MIDI and single sounds or effects.
 Support for reverberation and equaliser.
 No plugins, no Flash.
 Pure HTML5 implementation compatible with desktop and mobile browser.
 See live examples.
 - [leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers